Scrumplex/traefik/docs/content/reference/static-configuration/env-ref.md

 `TRAEFIK_ENTRYPOINTS_<NAME>_ASDEFAULT`:
 Adds this EntryPoint to the list of default EntryPoints to be used on routers that don't have any Entrypoint defined.
 (Default: ```false```)

+`TRAEFIK_ENTRYPOINTS_<NAME>_FORWARDEDHEADERS_CONNECTION`:
+List of Connection headers that are allowed to pass through the middleware chain before being removed.

 `TRAEFIK_ENTRYPOINTS_<NAME>_FORWARDEDHEADERS_INSECURE`:
 Trust all forwarded headers.
 (Default: ```false```)